 STATE JUDICIAL COUNCIL: The eighteen-member State Judicial Council consists of court officials from every court function, private attorneys, and members of the public.
 The Governor, chief justice, legislature, and court and bar associations appoint council members.
-Conceived as an advisory and oversight body to promote overall improvement in Judicial Branch operations, it may study and make recommendations to the chief justice about all aspects of our court system.
+Conceived as an advisory and oversight body to promote overall improvement in Judicial Branch operations, the Council may study and make recommendations to the chief justice about all aspects of our court system.
 Some of its specific statutory duties are to make recommendations concerning budget preparation and funding priorities, benefits and compensation of judicial officials, creation of judgeships, development of court performance standards, case management, alternative dispute resolution, boundaries of the judicial districts, and other matters.
-The present six committees of the State Judicial Council are Salaries and Benefits, Alternative Dispute Resolution, Public Trust, Court Performance Standards, and Court Jurisdiction and Organization.

 DISTRICT ATTORNEYS: District attorneys represent the State in all criminal actions and infractions brought in superior and district court and juvenile cases in which an attorney represents the juvenile.
 The district attorney is also responsible for calendaring criminal cases for trial.
 There are thirty-nine prosecutorial districts and the voters of each district elect the district attorney to a four-year term.
 In addition, each district attorney may hire assistant district attorneys as provided by statute.
-There are 39 elected district attorneys and 453 assistant district attorneys authorized throughout North Carolina.
+There are 39 elected district attorneys and 475 assistant district attorneys authorized throughout North Carolina.

 REPRESENTATION FOR INDIGENT PERSONS: The Indigent Defense Services Act of 2000 created the thirteen-member Commission on Indigent Defense Services.
-The Commission and its staff, the Office of Indigent Defense Services, are located within the Judicial Branch, but exercise their prescribed powers independently from the AOC.
+The Commission and its staff, the Office of Indigent Defense Services (IDS), are located within the Judicial Branch, but exercise their prescribed powers independently from the AOC.
 The Commission and Office are responsible for providing legal representation and related services in all cases where indigent persons are entitled to representation at state expense.

-As of June 30, 2005, there were 13 public defenders and 155 assistant public defenders representing indigent persons in 20 counties.
-Effective July 2005, a new public defender office was established in Wake County.
+As of June 30, 2006, there were 14 public defenders and 183 assistant public defenders representing indigent persons in 21 counties.
 Public defenders are appointed by the senior resident superior court judge for four-year terms and may employ assistants as authorized by the Commission and funded by the General Assembly.
 In the remaining counties, representation of indigent persons is provided almost entirely by assignment of private counsel.
-Private counsel is assigned by the court, the Office of Indigent Defense Services, and in certain circumstances, the public defender.
+Private counsel is assigned by the court, the IDS, and in certain circumstances, the public defender.